-From the corresponding button once to turn the device on or off.
+Press the corresponding button once to turn the device on or off.
 The device will turn off after 15 minutes.
 Pump 2 may be two-speed on some systems.

-O Light
+Light

-Fress "Light" to operate the apa light.
+Press "Light" to operate the spa light.
 Turns off after 4 hours.

-Mode Mode
+Mode

-Mode is changed by pressing "Watm" or "Cool," then pressing "Mode."
+Mode is changed by pressing "Warm" or "Cool", then pressing "Mode".
 Standard Mode maintains set temperature.
-5bd will be displayed momenturily when you switch into Standard Mode.

-Economy Mode hears the spa curtle are temperature only during filter cycles.
-Eco will display when water temp is not curters, and will alternate with water temp when the pump is running.

-Sleep Mode hears the spa to within 20°F/10°C of the set temperature only during filter cycles.
-54.P will display when water temp is not current, and will alternate with water temp when the pump is running.
+Std will be displayed momentarily when you switch into Standard Mode.
+Economy Mode heats the spa to the set temperature only during filter cycles.
+Ecn will display when water temp is not current, and will alternate with water temp when the pump is running.
+Sleep Mode heats the spa to within 20°F/10°C of the set temperature only during filter cycles.
+SLP will display when water temp is not current, and will alternate with water temp when the pump is running.